IsmaelCesar/IsmaelCEsar/README.md

 ### Greetings!
 I'm Ismael Cesar

-  - 🎓 I'm a master's stutent at the Federal University of Pernambuco (UFPE - acronym in portuguese).
+  - 🎓 I'm a PhD. stutent at the Federal University of Pernambuco (UFPE - acronym in portuguese).
   - 🔬 My research field is mutidisciplinary involving **Quantum Computing** and **Machine Learning**.
   - 👷 I've been working as a fullstack webdeveloper using the ruby on rails framework and postgresql as database